Belly fat is not just a problem because it can look bad.

 If you're a vegetarian or vegan, then check out this article on how to increase your protein intake.

-Bottom Line: Eating enough protein is a very effective way to lose weight.
-Some studies suggest that protein is particularly effective against belly fat accumulation.
+Summary Eating plenty of protein can boost your metabolism and reduce hunger levels, making it a very effective way to lose weight.
+Several studies suggest that protein is particularly effective against belly fat accumulation.

 Carb restriction is a very effective way to lose fat.